privcount/privcount/INSTALL.markdown

     pip install -r requirements-weights.txt
     pip install -I .
     deactivate
+    # make run_privcount.sh and test/run_tests.sh use pyenv
+    # only works if venv is a symlink
+    ln -sf pyenv venv

+Optionally, use INSTALL.PyPy.markdown to install a pypy environment under pypyenv, so that privcount uses less CPU.
+You can switch the default environments for run_privcount.sh and run_test.sh using:

+    # python
+    ln -sf pyenv venv
+    # pypy
+    ln -sf pypyenv venv

 If 'pip install virtualenv' fails due to permissions errors, install as root.
 Using 'sudo -H' before 'pip install' should work.